gordonfreeman01/GameCollectorImporter/README.md

 # GameCollectorImporter
-A tool to batch import entries into CLZ Game Collector
+A tool to batch import entries into CLZ Game Collector.
+This repo is still heavily WIP and the core features are still being built.

 ## Usage